kevinchengg/parallelQSP/README.md

 # parallelQSP
 Code for Parallel QSP.
-Given input polynomial and number of threads, factorizes input polynomial in accordance to the paper found at:
-** PAPER LINK **
+Given a target polynomial and number of threads, this code decomposes and factorizes the polynomial in accordance with the Parallel QSP algorithm put forth in the paper: https://arxiv.org/abs/2409.19043.